electron/electron/docs/tutorial/process-model.md

 Each Electron app spawns a separate renderer process for each open `BrowserWindow` (and each web embed).
 As its name implies, a renderer is responsible for _rendering_ web content.
-For all intents and purposes, code ran in renderer processes should behave according to web standards (insofar as Chromium does, at least).
+For all intents and purposes, code ran in renderer processes should behave according to web standards (in so far as Chromium does, at least).

 Therefore, all user interfaces and app functionality within a single browser window should be written with the same tools and paradigms that you use on the